Pandharpur Vari: Dindi

-ai Dindi is a devotional and cultural initiative that blends tradition with technology to enhance participation in the annual Pandharpur Waari.
-Launched with the intention of offering a safer, more inclusive, and well-organized experience for Warkaris, ai Dindi aims to preserve the spiritual essence of the Waari while making it easier for people from diverse backgrounds to join the journey.
-It emphasizes disciplined coordination, safety practices, and community-driven values while supporting the traditional practices followed during the Waari.
+Dindi is a devotional and cultural initiative that blends tradition with technology to enhance participation in the annual Pandharpur Vari.
+Launched with the intention of offering a safer, more inclusive, and well-organized experience for Varkaris, Dindi aims to preserve the spiritual essence of the Vari while making it easier for people from diverse backgrounds to join the journey.
+It emphasizes disciplined coordination, safety practices, and community-driven values while supporting the traditional practices followed during the Vari.